-Travelling doesn’t enrich just children’s experiences but also opens your mind to understand different cultures.
-Many of the people I know see travelling as something supposed to make you relax and give you comfort and rest.
+Travelling doesn’t enrich just children’s lives but also opens your mind to understanding different cultures.
+Many of the people I know, see travelling as something supposed to make you relax and give you comfort and rest.

-Of course, there are such trips but what I aim to have with my family is that kind of travelling that’s making us tired and full of energy in the same time.
-And I say tired because is so much to learn from simple travelling.
-From history, geography, biology, psychology, how to dress, what to eat to even learning a new language and much more.
-I’ve read today about a Swedish study that demonstrate learning of a foreign language increases the size of your brain.
-And the list is long of benefits you get when travelling.
+Of course, there are such trips but what I aim to have with my family is the kind of travelling that’s making us a little bit tired and fills us with energy at the same time.
+And I say tired because there is so much to learn from travelling.
+From history, geography, biology, psychology to how to dress, what to eat and even learning a new language.
+I’ve read today about a Swedish study that demonstrates learning a new language increases the size of your brain.
+And the list of benefits you get when travelling is long indeed.

 Let’s stop at the eating bit.

 Because I know many of us struggle with the question: ” What should I cook today?”
 I promise to try posting more in this section.

 Today I used my magic wand and transformed a somewhat posh dish into a family meal.
 It’s about cooking duck breast fillets.
 I know it’s often seen together with a sweet sauce like plum, cherry or orange sauce.
 It’s not bad at all but children usually don’t like this kind of combination.
 Do they?!

 So, how about duck breast with homemade fries and cornmeal bread?
 Maybe add some pickles too.
 Well, let’s start!

 All you have to do is to make sure you remove the fatty skin and put some nice spices on your meat.
 Make sure you don’t pierce the actual meat as it will lose all the juices and flavours when cooking.
 Spices can be just salt and black pepper.
 I’ve used them both plus thyme and paprika.
 Weird mix, isn’t it?
 I can’t help it… too many influences from everywhere I’ve been plus a Romanian heart beating so hard that the Latin blood is coming through.